-Subject: Non - Discrimination
+5.1 Non - Discrimination

-- A. The State and UAPD agree that no State employee shall be discriminated against or harassed in State employment consistent with applicable State and Federal Employment Laws and agree to take such action as necessary to assure that this purpose is achieved. - B. Employees filing complaints of discrimination or refusal or failure to provide reasonable accommodation will, at the request of the employee, be allowed assistance from UAPD staff and/or stewards for the purposes of preparation\of a Complaint of Discrimination.
-Stewards will be allowed reasonable time off for this purpose without loss of compensation, subject to prior notification and approval by the steward's immediate supervisor. - B. Upon request of an employee, a UAPD steward may assist in the preparation and presentation of a complaint of discrimination or refusal to provide reasonable accommodation, provided the matter is in their regular work location.
-The steward shall be allowed reasonable time for the purpose of representing employees in Unit 16 during working hours without loss of compensation, subject to prior notification and approval by his/her immediate supervisor.
-Such approval shall not be unreasonably withheld. - C. Stewards may be permitted to provide representation to other employees within their department outside of their regular work location.
-In these instances, with prior approval of the department and notice to CalHR, a steward may utilize time under 3.11 of this MOU. - D. Alleged violations of this Section shall not be grievable under the grievance procedure contained in Article 6 of this Agreement.
+A. The State and UAPD agree that no State employee shall be discriminated

+- against or harassed in State employment consistent with applicable State and Federal Employment Laws and agree to take such action as necessary to assure that this purpose is achieved. - B. Employees filing complaints of discrimination or refusal or failure to provide reasonable accommodation will, at the request of the employee, be allowed assistance from UAPD staff and/or stewards for the purposes of preparation of a Complaint of Discrimination.
+Stewards will be allowed reasonable time off for this purpose without loss of compensation, subject to prior notification and approval by the steward's immediate supervisor. - C. Alleged violations of this Section shall not be grievable under the grievance procedure contained in Article 6 of this Agreement.
 Complaints alleging discrimination shall be appealed through the State Personnel Board's Discrimination Complaint Procedure, the Federal Equal Employment Opportunity Commission, departmental Equal Employment Opportunity Offices, and/or the California Department of Fair Employment and Housing.